OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 48.md

 	- Nature check - around 30 years old
 	- Almost definitely related to [[Chroma Crisis]]
 - It's the skull of a *Behir* hatchling
-- Evan, Arcana check: 13
+- Evan, Arcana check ➡ 13
 	- It looks like all of this are spell components
 - Chip sees something sparkling in a crate on the other side of the room
 	- It's a diamond worth 500g! 💎